dotwayland/dotwayland.github.io/_posts/2015-07-24-ssh-tunneling.md

 Make sure the `Remote DNS` option is selected.
 This can also be specified by typing `about:config` in Firefox and setting the `network.proxy.socks_remote_dns` parameter to `true`

-This is crucial because although your web traffic will be encrypted and forwarded, your DNS requests will not if you do not tell also send your DNS queries through the SOCKS connection.
-You can fix that in Firefox, and make it send the DNS traffic to your tunnel as well.
-If you do not specify the remote DNS option, an observer on the untrusted LAN will not be able to see any communication to or from the sites that you are visiting, but will be able to see your browser requesting the IP addresses for their associated domain names which is also undesirable.
+This is crucial because although your web traffic will be encrypted and forwarded, your DNS requests will not if you do not send them over the SOCKS connection.
+If you do not specify the remote DNS option, an observer on the untrusted network will not be able to see any communication to or from the sites that you are visiting, but will be able to see your browser requesting the domain names for the websites you are visiting.

-Once you have everything set up, you should now verify that the websites you visit see the IP address of your SSH server, not the IP address allocated to you by the untrusted network.
+Once you have everything set up, you should verify that the websites you visit see the IP address of your SSH server, not the IP address allocated to you by the untrusted network.
 You can verify this by visiting a site such as ipchecking.com comparing the address that it thinks you are connecting from against that of your SSH server.

 Please keep in mind that the steps taken above will only secure network communications sent to or received by your web browser.
-Many applications have support for SOCKS proxying but will need to be configured on a case by case basis.
-If you find yourself using untrusted networks frequently, or have many applications that you need to secure communications for then the it might be time to step up to a VPN solution that has the capability to encrypt all traffic sent to or received by your computer’s network interface.
+Many applications have support for SOCKS proxying and can also be set system wide if needed.

 [jekyll-gh]: https://github.com/mojombo/jekyll
 [jekyll]:    http://jekyllrb.com